2005 Mercedes-Benz CLK

-Three models comprise the CLK line and each is available as a two-door coupe or cabriolet.
+Three models comprise the CLK-Class and each is available as a two-door coupe or cabriolet.
 Each offers progressively higher levels of performance, but are otherwise similarly equipped.

 A notable addition to the line’s robust list of standard features is Mercedes’ Tele Aid system, which calls an emergency response center and gives the car’s location in the event any seatbelt tensioning retractor or airbag deploys.
 The cabriolet also boasts a new design of side-impact airbag mounted in the front seat that adds head protection to the usual chest protection expected from such systems.

-Options include a navigation system combined with a computerized management system for stereo and air conditioning ($2,170); Distronic, an adaptive, radar-based cruise control ($3,010); a Comfort Package available only on the CLK320 and CLK500 and consisting of ventilated seats and multi-contour front seats ($1,200); a keyless automatic-unlocking and engine-start system ($1,040); and Parktronic, a park-assist system ($1,060).
-The CLK320 can be spruced up with an appearance package featuring 17-inch wheels, low profile tires and various chrome and brushed-aluminum exterior and interior trim pieces ($1,080).
+Options include a navigation system combined with a computerized management system for stereo and air conditioning ($2,210); Distronic, an adaptive, radar-based cruise control ($3,010); SIRIUS Satellite Radio ($679); a Comfort Package available only on the CLK320 and CLK500 and consisting of ventilated seats and multi-contour front seats ($1,200); a keyless automatic-unlocking and engine-start system ($1,060); and Parktronic, a park-assist system ($1,080).

-The Mercedes-Benz CLK raises the ante for automotive elegance.
-The design is restrained and sophisticated and simply reeks of high-end European class.
+The Mercedes-Benz CLK is automotive elegance, restrained and sophisticated, reeking of high-end European class.

 A nice touch is the absence of any visible antenna for radio, cellular telephone or navigation system.
 This is made possible by replacing the conventional steel trunk lid with a composite design that allows the integration of the antennae into the lid's structure.